eimis1990/visma-tech-assistant/11Labs Agent/absence-requests-agent-conversation-goal.md

 - **Important**: You must calculate specific dates (YYYY-MM-DD) based on user input like "next Monday" or "rest of this week"
 - **Example**: User says "I need vacation from December 23rd to 27th" → Call this tool with those dates and type "Vacation"

+### 3. `get_current_time`
+Returns the current date and time of the user.
+- **When to use**: If you are unsure about the date/time, or if the user asks "what time is it?", or before calculating relative dates like "next Monday" if you don't have the current date context.
+- **Parameters**: None
+- **Returns**: Current date and time string (e.g. "Today is Friday, November 22, 2024, and the time is 2:30 PM.")

 ## Conversation Flow

 ### 1. Welcome and Introduction